-4.3.
+4.6.
 Effectiveness of the Folding-Based Decoder

 In this section, we show that the folding-based decoder performs better in extracting features than the fully-connected decoder proposed in [1] in terms of classification accuracy and reconstruction loss.
-We use the ModelNet40 dataset to train two deep auto-encoders.
+We used the ModelNet40 dataset to train two deep auto-encoders.
 The first auto-encoder uses the folding-based decoder that has the same structure as in Section 2.2, and the second auto-encoder uses a fully-connected three-layer perceptron as proposed in [1].
-For the fully-connected decoder, the number of inputs and number of outputs in the three layers are respectively $\{512,1024\}$ , $\{1024,2048\}$ , $\{2048,2048\times3\}$ , which are the same as in [1].
+For the fully-connected decoder, the number of inputs and number of outputs in the three layers are respectively {512,1024}, {1024,2048}, {2048,2048×3}, which are the same as in [1].
 The output is a 2048-by-3 matrix that contains the three-dimensional points in the output point cloud.
 The encoders of the two auto-encoders are both the graph-based encoder mentioned in Section 2.1.
-When training the AE, we used ADAM with an initial rate of 0.0001 and batch size of 1.
-We train the auto-encoder for $4\times10^6$ iterations, which is approximately 406 epochs on the ModelNet dataset.
+When training the AE, we used ADAM with an initial learning rate 0.0001, a batch size 1, for $4\times10^6$ iterations (i.e., 406 epochs) on the ModelNet40 training dataset.

-After training, we use the encoder to process all data in the ModelNet40 dataset to obtain a codeword for each point cloud.
-Then, similar to Section 4.2, we train a linear SVM using these codewords and report the classification accuracy to see if the codewords are already linearly separable after encoding.
-The results are shown in Figure 3.
+After training, we used the encoder to process all data in the ModelNet40 dataset to obtain a codeword for each point cloud.
+Then, similar to Section 4.4, we trained a linear SVM using these codewords and report the classification accuracy to see if the codewords are already linearly separable after encoding.
+The results are shown in Figure 5.
 During the training process, the reconstruction loss (measured in Chamfer distance) keeps decreasing, which means the reconstructed point cloud is more and more similar to the input point cloud.
-At the same time, the classification accuracy of the linear SVM trained on the codewords gets higher and higher accuracy, which means the codeword representations become more and more linearly separable.
+At the same time, the classification accuracy of the linear SVM trained on the codewords is increasing, which means the codeword representation becomes more linearly separable.